 Affiliate disclosure: This review contains affiliate links.
-As an Amazon Associate and Anbernic affiliate, we earn from qualifying purchases at no extra cost to you.
+As an Amazon Associate, we earn from qualifying purchases at no extra cost to you.
 Learn more.

 The Mangmi Pocket Max is the most distinctive Android handheld launching this year.
 A 7 inch 1920x1080 AMOLED panel at 144Hz catches the eye first.
 Then you notice the magnetic modules around the screen.
 The D pad on the left can be swapped for a second analog stick.
 The face button cluster on the right can be replaced with a different layout.
 The shoulder modules detach.
 The whole thing is built like a tiny Lego set.